YoRyan/open-nec/Docs/for-players/amtrak-hhp8.md

 ### Bugs fixed

+- Xbox and Raildriver controls work when running with Fan Railer's mod.
-- The locomotive will no longer get stuck in a permanent penalty state.
+- The locomotive will no longer get sporadically stuck in a permanent penalty state.

 ### New features